-Just when I thought holidays were behind us for a while, and I focused on winter decor, here came Valentine’s Day projects.
-I’m really, really excited to share a new DIY Valentine wreath.
+Just when I thought holidays were behind us for a while and I focused on winter decor, here came Valentine’s Day projects.
+I’m excited to share a new Pinterest-inspired easy DIY Valentine wreath.
 It is so darn cute and so darn fun to make.

-We went from red and green, to white and naturals and greenery to red ~ and well, red, or maybe pink.
+We went from red and green, to white and naturals and greenery to red – and well, red, or maybe pink.
 But, it’s been fun and January has definitely not been drab and boring.
-It’s actually been tons of fun and very creative.
+It’s been tons of fun and very creative.

 So here was the challenge: create a DIY Valentine wreath of your own vision, inspired by Christina, The DIY Mommy, a seriously talented and creative person.
 You should visit her original project.